Can I Lose My Home Because of Unpaid Property Taxes?

 When to Seek Counsel

-The process for a tax sale varies from state to state.
+Tax sale procedure vary widely from state to state.
 If you're facing a tax sale, consider consulting with a competent attorney who can advise you of your rights and what you can do to prevent the loss of your property.

 FACING FORECLOSURE ?